Arizona COVID-19 testing: A game of catch-up

 However, it’s unclear whether patients will be charged for the cost of the test if they don’t have a doctor’s recommendation.
 Some labs charge about $50 for a test.
 The federal government covers the cost of testing samples sent to the state labs.

-The state lab will continue to focus on sample sent from county health departments, which still prioritize people with more serious symptoms and known contacts with someone who has tested positive.
+The state lab will continue to focus on samples sent from county health departments, which still prioritize people with more serious symptoms and known contacts with someone who has tested positive.

 The testing sites will likely end up mostly in Maricopa, Pinal and Pima counties — with the bulk of the state’s population.
 However, rapid identification of infected people with minimal symptoms will likely do the most good in places like Gila, Apache and Navajo counties, where the virus is apparently not yet widespread.
 The early identification of people with mild symptoms followed by prompt quarantine and contact tracing was the key to South Korea’s success.